 Statutory Maternity Pay is paid for up to 39 weeks and should be processed the same way you’d normally pay your employee.

-To qualify for Statutory Maternity Pay, employees must meet the following criteria:
+To qualify for Statutory Maternity Pay (SMP), employees must meet the following criteria:

 Employees are entitled to Statutory Paternity Pay if: